bluescarni/mppp/doc/sphinx/index.rst

 small overhead when operating on large operands.

-mp++ was created to cater to the requirements of computer algebra systems, which typically need to be able to manipulate arbitrarily-large integers but which, in practice, often end up storing many small integers (e.g., as coefficients in a polynomial).
+mp++ was created to cater to the requirements of computer algebra systems, which typically need to be able to manipulate arbitrarily-large numbers but which, in practice, often end up storing many small values (e.g., as coefficients in a polynomial).

 mp++ is released under the `MPL2 <https://www.mozilla.org/en-US/MPL/2.0/FAQ/>`__ license.